-Unique and perhaps even unusual nicknames are particularly appropriate to small institutions.
-Think about minor league baseball teams: the Carolina Mudcats, the Montgomery Biscuits, the Toledo Mud Hens, the Lansing Lugnuts.
+Unique and perhaps even unusual nicknames are particularly appropriate to smaller institutions.
+Think about minor league baseball teams: the Carolina Mudcats, the Montgomery Biscuits, the Toledo Mud Hens, and the Lansing Lugnuts.
 The unusual nicknames of these teams add to their charm and appeal.
-(And it has to be acknowledged that some major league baseball teams have nicknames that would sound pretty unusual were they not so well known–Dodgers, Red Sox, etc..)
-Likewise, some small colleges have distinctive athletic nicknames that help them stand out.
-Pomona College is the Sagehens.
-Whittier College is the Poets.
-Trinity Christian College is the Trolls.
+(And it has to be acknowledged that some major league baseball teams have nicknames that would sound pretty unusual were they not so well known–Dodgers, Red Sox, etc.) Likewise, some small colleges have distinctive athletic nicknames that help them stand out.
+The Pomona College Sagehens.
+The Whittier College Poets.
+Trinity Christian College students are the Trolls.
 (For ESPN’s top ten list of the best college nicknames, see this article: Off to College: What Name’s Got Game?)

 One of our favorites, Presbyterian College in Clinton, South Carolina, is the Blue Hose.
 Here is a nickname that meets all of the criteria of greatness.
 It is tied to the college’s history: Presbyterian was established by Presbyterians in the mill town of Clinton.
 Blue, the color of the Scottish flag, is associated with Presbyterianism, a distinctively Scottish brand of Protestant Christianity.
 Clinton, the mill town, used to excel in producing hosiery.
 And Presbyterian College’s early athletic teams often wore blue socks.
 Hence, the Presbyterian College Blue Hose (which, by the way, scores uniqueness points for having started out as “Stockings” but becoming “Hose” as opposed to “Sox”).